DOT drug and alcohol testing is not as straightforward as it may seem when you consider the following:

 - If the driver qualifies for the exception in §382.301(b)

 The FMCSA requires drivers who operate CMVs that require a commercial driver's license (CDL) to be subject to random drug and alcohol testing.

 Many of the requirements with regard to random testing are the same for both alcohol and drug testing.
 Two areas in which the regulations differ deal with the random testing rate and the time period when the test may be conducted.
 The random draw is required to be pulled from a pool of affected drivers.

 Testing rates are based on average number of driver positions:

 - 10% tested for alcohol annually

-Required as soon as practicable following an accident involving a CMV on a public road, in commerce when:
+Post-accident testing is required as soon as practicable following an accident involving a CMV on a public road, in commerce when: